 Many actions have been performed to address affected soil and groundwater at the NB/AH Superfund Site, including source removal; groundwater treatment; capping; soil treatment with an in-situ volatilization system; and soil incineration.
 The groundwater plumes in Operable Unit (OU) 1 and OU 3 are monitored annually by a network of nearly 300 monitoring wells.

 The Record of Decision(ROD) for Round Lake was fully signed by all parties on September 20, 2022.

 Annual Performance Reports (APRs) and Five Year Review Reports are published by the Army to summarize the status of remedy implementation and to address remedy performance at the NB/AH Superfund Site.
 You may access the most recent APR and Five Year Review Report on the resources page

 The Army is working to optimize the two treatment facilities at OU1 and OU2.
 The New Brighton Contaminated Groundwater Recovery System at OU1 and the Source Groundwater Recovery System at OU2 are being evaluated to increase contaminant removal from groundwater.
-Implementation of these optimization efforts are planned for spring/summer 2021.
+Implementation of these optimization efforts began in summer 2021; completion expected by end of 2022.

-The Army hosted a stakeholder meeting (teleconference) on October 15, 2020 to provide a project update (presentation).
-The next stakeholder meeting will be held on April 21, 2021.
-We will post a copy of the presentation once the meeting is final.
+The Army hosted a groundwater stakeholder meeting (teleconference) on Feb 21, 2023 to provide a project update (presentation).
+The next stakeholder meeting will be held in Sep 19 2023.
 These meetings are more technical in nature than the RAB meetings but often discuss the same topics.